 Air Quality - Open Burning

-Call the air pollution hotline for up-to-date information regarding the Mendenhall Valley's air quality
+Call the woodsmoke hotline for up-to-date information regarding the Mendenhall Valley's air quality

 Enforcement - Juneau Police Department - 586-0600

 Please call JPD if you notice active burning and/or wood smokeoccuring during an Air Emergency

 Further Information - Lands and Resources Office- 586-5252

 Updated Monday, October 24, 2016 - 8:15 am

 The CBJ Lands and Resources Division begins monitoring the Mendenhall Valley's air quality from October 1st through April 30th.

 An air emergency will be announced through press releases, advertising, and by utilizing the11 neon yellow air emergency signs in the Valley when air particulate levels reach, or are currently at, an unhealthy level and weather conditions will not clear the air.

 During an air emergency, all woodstove burning is prohibited until further notice as outlined in CBJ's ordinance 2008-28 regarding solid fuel-fired burning devices.
 Pellet Stoves are exempt from the wood stove regulations and can burn at any time, however masonary heaters cannot be used during an air emergency.